treeform/jsony/README.md

 Another speed up comes from not using `StringStream`.
 Stream has a function dispatch overhead because it has to be able to switch between `StringStream` or `FileStream` at runtime.
 Jsony skips the overhead and just directly reads or writes to memory buffers.

+Another speed up comes from parsing and readings its own numbers directly from memory buffer.
+This allows it to by pass `string` allocations that `parseInt` or `$` create.

 ### Parse speed.
 ```
 name ............................... min time      avg time    std dv  times